 d.
-Other certifications
+Other Certifications

-Hazardous Products: Same procedure as noted above, but will also need to provide the following:
+Hazardous Products: In addition to the certificates noted above, hazardous products will also need to provide the following:

 - Chemical name of product

 - UN number for that product

 - CAS number if possible

 - Security sheet according to Chilean regulation 2245/1993

-- SAG will approve the hazard product for import within 12 hr. if it is within compliance.
+SAG will approve the hazard product for import within 12 hr.
+If it is within compliance.